romainsi/zabbix-VEEAM_B-R/README.md

 5. Import TemplateVEEAM-BACKUPtrapper.xml file into Zabbix.
 6. Purge and clean Template OS Windows if is linked to the host (you can relink it after).
 7. Associate "Template VEEAM-BACKUP trapper" to the host.
-8. Wait about 20 minutes for the XML file to be generated and 10 minutes more for first informations retrieve.
+8. Wait about 1h for the XML file to be generated and first informations retrieves.
 <br />
 With a large or very large backup tasks history, the XML size can be more than 500 MB you can reduce this with this link :
 https://www.veeam.com/kb1995